-There are two buttons.
+There are two buttons on the ESP32-S2 TFT Feather.

 - Reset button This button restarts the board and helps enter the bootloader.
 You can click it once to reset the board without unplugging the USB cable or battery.
-Tap once, and then tap again while the NeoPixel status LED is purple to enter the UF2 bootloader (needed to load CircuitPython). - Boot button This button can be used to put the board into ROM bootloader mode.
+Tap once, and then tap again while the NeoPixel status LED is purple to enter the UF2 bootloader (needed to load CircuitPython). - The RST pin is can be used to reset the board.
+Tie to ground manually to reset the board. - Boot button This button can be used as an input, or to put the board into ROM bootloader mode.
+It is available in CircuitPython as board.BUTTON, and Arduino as 0.
 To enter ROM bootloader mode, hold down DFU button while clicking reset button mentioned above.
 When in the ROM bootloader, you can upload code and query the chip using esptool.